secretstartups/handbook/content/handbook/company/working-groups/cross-functional-prioritization.md

 ---
-layout: markdown_page
 title: "Cross-Functional Prioritization"
 description: "Transition R&D teams into a steady priorization state driven by backlog data, SLO guidelines & healthy prioritization ratios"
-canonical_path: "/company/team/structure/working-groups/cross-functional-prioritization/"
 ---

-## On this page

-{:.no_toc}

-- TOC
-{:toc}

 ## Purpose

 This working group is charged with rolling forward from the emergency "Engineering Allocation" prioritization methodology to a new process.
 The working group should name, design, kickoff, implement, solicit feedback, and iteratively improve the new process before disbanding.
 The new process should accomplish three major things:

 1. **Achieve an optimal balance** of new features, security fixes, availability work, performance improvements, bug fixes, etc. via a framework that helps drive conversations and alignment.
 Balance across these categories will allow GitLab to operate in a way that will allow us to meet revenue goals and maintain the stability of our platform.
 1. It should **give voice to everyone** in the quad (PM, Development, Quality, and UX)
 1. It should **provide transparency into prioritization** and work status to internal and external stakeholders so they can advocate for their work items